dmakram/Development-Guide/README.md

 Each Project has to have a Mood Board where the crucial media and Documentation from the client is planned out.
 Images for inspiration.
 And Brainstormed Ideas.

+There are more practical places to learn the basics of web development.
+The difference between what this development guide and [freeCodeCamp](https://www.freecodecamp.org/), [codeacademy](https://www.codecademy.com/), and [General Assembly Dash](https://dash.generalassemb.ly/) is that I am hoping to give a more focused approach to development.
+There are so many different Resources out there, this is more of a personal one based on my personal experience.

 ## [Getting Started](https://github.com/dmakram/Development-Guide/blob/main/Getting-Started.md)

 *Note: This **Development Guide** is being Built progressively, it is not yet complete.*

 ![](https://raw.githubusercontent.com/dmakram/Development-Guide/main/dmakram.png)